15 Logical Fallacies You Should Know Before Getting Into a Debate

-Normally we generalize without any problem.
+Normally we generalize without any problem; it is a necessary, regular part of language.
 We make general statements all the time: “I like going to the park,” "Democrats disagree with Republicans,” "It’s faster to drive to work than to walk," or "Everyone mourned the loss of Harambe, the Gorilla.”

-Indeed, the above phrase “all the time” is a generalization — we aren’t all the time making these statements.
+Indeed, the above phrase “all the time” is a generalization — we aren’t literally making these statements all the time.
 We take breaks to do other things like eat, sleep, and inhale.
 These general statements aren’t addressing every case every time.
 They are speaking generally, and, generally speaking, they are true.
 Sometimes you don’t enjoy going to the park.
 Sometimes Democrats and Republicans agree.
 Sometimes driving to work can be slower than walking if the roads are all shut down for a Harambe procession.

 There’s no set rule for what constitutes “enough” evidence.
 In this case, it might be possible to find reasonable comparison and prove that claim is true or false.
 But in other cases, there’s no clear way to support the claim without resorting to guesswork.
 The means of measuring evidence can change according to the kind of claim you are making, whether it’s in philosophy, or in the sciences, or in a political debate, or in discussing house rules for using the kitchen.
 A much safer claim is that "Apple computers are more expensive than many other computer brands.”

 Meanwhile, we do well to avoid treating general statements like they are anything more than simple, standard generalizations, instead of true across the board.
 Even if it is true that many Apple computers are more expensive than other computers, there are plenty of cases in which Apple computers are more affordable than other computers.
 This is implied in the above generalization, but glossed over in the first hasty generalization.